apalania/Polaris_ASAP-Challenge-2025/Potency/README.md

 - gradual unfreezing: The layers are unfrozen in a sequential manner, allowing the model to adjust to the change in the input distribution without dramatic changes to the network.
 Fine-tuning is performed with Polaris train data.

-The predictions from all these models on the Polaris test data are compared and the best model is identified.
+The predictions from all these models are compared using a validation split and the best model is identified.
+The best model is used to predict with the Polaris unblinded test data and the following performance was obtained.

 Partial Unfreezing: MAE 0.8286; $R^2$ 0.3128